-Much written business communication is poorly executed, because writing well requires time and focus, luxuries most business owners no longer have.
+Much written business communication is poorly executed, because writing well requires time and focus, luxuries most businesses no longer have.

 Solution — when you must write clearly and effectively our professional hand eases the burden and saves your valuable time and resources, while creating highly effective writing.

 3. Style.
 We use a friendly, clear, competent writing style that lends authority to your message, and lets your readers readily understand it.

 We don’t waste space with fluff or pretense; and are known to break out in hives reading business prose that is uninteresting or repetitive, or attempts to impress by being unnecessarily complicated, condescending, pretentious or fatuous.

 Since writing is our business, our success depends upon your satisfaction.
 It’s that simple.
 You can count on us to complete your assignment on a reasonable schedule, with regular communication to keep you informed.
 We’re always reachable for clients.